mck-9061/CATS/README.md

 <br>
 This app also allows you to view stats about carriers across multiple accounts.

+# Maintenance
+CATS is currently in maintenance mode. <strong>It will continue to work</strong>, but no new features will be added (unless a game update breaks something).
+The Discord server is in read-only mode; if you have an issue, there may be a solution in there, but no direct help will be provided. (https://discord.gg/57gHX6GfHy)

 ## Features
 ### Admin interface
 * View name, callsign, credits, fuel, current system and other stats for multiple carriers.